 Glass Lewis believes that when 20% or more of shareholders vote contrary to the recommendation of management, the board should, depending on the issue, demonstrate some level of responsiveness to address the shareholder concerns, a belief supported by provision 4 of the UK Code.
-These include instances when 20% or more of shareholders: (i) abstain from (or vote against) a director nominee; (ii) vote against a managementsponsored proposal; or (iii) vote for a shareholder proposal.
+These include instances when 20% or more of shareholders: (i) abstain from (or vote against) a director nominee; (ii) vote against a management-sponsored proposal; or (iii) vote for a shareholder proposal when the board has not recommended doing so.
 In our view, a 20% threshold is significant enough to warrant a close examination of the underlying issues and an evaluation of whether or not a board response was warranted and, if so, whether the board responded appropriately following the vote.

+In line with provision 4 of the UK Code, we expect companies to explain, at the time of the announcing of the relevant voting results, what actions they intend to take to consult shareholders on the opposition received; and to provide an update on the views received from shareholders and the actions taken, no later than six months after the meeting and then provide a final summary in the annual report.
 While the 20% threshold alone will not automatically generate a negative vote recommendation from Glass Lewis on a future proposal (e.g. to recommend against a director nominee, against a remuneration proposal, etc.), it will be a contributing factor to recommend a vote against management's recommendation in the event we determine that the board did not respond appropriately.
 Further, we may, where appropriate, hold chairs and members of the relevant committees accountable via a recommendation against their re-election where the response to shareholder concerns has fallen below a qualitative threshold.